bristolapproach/to-fro/README.md

 We're working on a system that can be used by different communities to help self organise, keep track of need and effectively deploy help.

+Find instructions for deployment in the `deployment` directory.

 ## Development environment

 To get running locally and quickly, download docker, clone this repository, then start the applications using this command: